ES Modules - Interview with Bradley Farias

 Code splitting.
 Having ES Modules be asynchronous and able to load in parallel, module graphs can have multiple entry points that only touch the parts of a codebase that are needed.

-• import() is coming to both Module and Script modes of JavaScript and will allow Modules to be loaded dynamically.
+is coming to both Module and Script modes of JavaScript and will allow Modules to be loaded dynamically.- A way to get the URL of the Module for a source text is being standardized↗.

-• Browsers are rolling out the <script type=module> ES Module loader allowing people to start testing ES Modules and figuring out workflows.
+ES Module loader allowing people to start testing ES Modules and figuring out workflows. - Tools are landing

 Even in development, people may want to use code transforms for things like JSX or other templating.
 The web is moving towards a more tooling heavy ecosystem, and that has caused some difficulty.